 Recognition and Enforcement of Foreign Decisions

 A judgment registered under the 1960 Law will be of the same force and effect as if the judgment had been a judgment originally given in the Royal Court on the date of registration.
 The other side may however apply to set aside the judgment in a variety of circumstances.
-The judgment must be set aside if the Royal Court is satisfied that the foreign court didn't have jurisdiction to make the order in the circumstances of the case or that the judgment debtor did not (although duly served) receive notice of the proceedings in sufficient time to enable the judgment debtor to defend the proceedings and did not appear.
-4
+The judgment must be set aside if the Royal Court is satisfied that the foreign court did not have jurisdiction to make the Order or that the judgment debtor did not (although duly served) receive notice of the proceedings in sufficient time to enable the judgment debtor to defend the proceedings and did not appear.

-The recent judgment of The Brunei Investment Agency and Bandone Sdn Bhd v Fidelis Nominees Ltd (and Others) JRC 152 comprehensively establishes the wide remit of the Royal Court's inherent jurisdiction to enforce a foreign judgment.
-In this case, principles of comity and the English common law principles were said to apply to Jersey but with the variation that the Royal Court also had a discretion to enforce a non-monetary judgment.
-Very little guidance is given in Brunei on the factors which a court should take into account in considering this issue.
-The caution with which the discretion is to be exercised in the incremental evolution of the English common law in Jersey militated against any definition of criteria.
+Foreign judgments from other jurisdictions may be recognised and enforced in Jersey in accordance with the common law rules of private international law.
+In The Brunei Investment Agency and Bandone Sdn Bhd v Fidelis Nominees Ltd (and Others) 3 The Royal Court asserted the wide remit of its inherent jurisdiction to enforce a foreign judgment.
+Principles of comity and the English common law principles were said to apply to Jersey but with the variation that the Royal Court also had a discretion to enforce a nonmonetary judgment.

 Article 9 of the Civil Asset Recovery (International Co-operation) (Jersey) Law 2007 provides for the Royal Court to register an external civil asset recovery order if the following criteria apply: